Seuthopolis/Exercises/README.md

-This folder is for training purposes
+This folder is for training purposes only.